Hiring a Car in Iceland: Everything You Need to Know

 4×4 cars (or SUV cars with 4WD) are advisable if you are going in late autumn, winter or early spring as there will be snow and ice around.
 Depending on where you are going, even a 4WD is not enough and you will need a proper 4×4 jeep.
 Some are better than others for off-roading.

-We went at the end of October and although it was cold, there was hardly any snow around (apart from at the Gerduberg Cliffs) and the roads were not icy.
+We went to Iceland the end of October and although it was cold, there was hardly any snow around (apart from at the Gerduberg Cliffs) and the roads were not icy.
 The weather is not something you can predict this before we went so we opted for a 4WD.
 We chose the Dacia Duster because it was more economical to run than other models.

 Finding the best car rental deal in Iceland

 The best way to find a good rate is to shop around.
 There are lots of car rental comparison sites.
 We did a ton of research on this and found that the best rates for Iceland car rental were on Rentalcars.com.

 In addition to their great rates, we got an extra 10% cashback via Topcashback.
 If you haven’t joined yet, it is well worth signing up following this link.
 Once set up, it just involves one extra click and you could save yourself the price of a meal on your car rental.